-What does an Executive Assistant do?
+What does an Executive Assistant (EA) do?

 An Executive Assistant is a master problem solver, supporting senior leaders such VPs, Chiefs of Staff, etc. They are the point of contact among partners/Directors.